Skip to main content

 The initial blood test does more than simply identify a deficiency.
 It provides a comprehensive picture of your metabolic and endocrine health, revealing the complex interplay of various systems.
 This baseline assessment typically includes a measurement of total testosterone, and often sex hormone-binding globulin (SHBG), which binds to testosterone in the bloodstream, affecting how much is available for your tissues to use.

-Additionally, a and are essential to confirm that your metabolic pathways are healthy before beginning therapy.
+Additionally, a lipid panel and liver function tests are essential to confirm that your metabolic pathways are healthy before beginning therapy.
 This initial step is foundational, ensuring that the introduction of testosterone is both safe and tailored to your specific physiological needs.
 It confirms your starting point is within a safe range and helps to exclude other potential causes for your symptoms.

 This careful, methodical approach validates your lived experience with objective data.
 The fatigue, the low libido, the cognitive slowdown ∞ these are real, and the baseline measurement provides the first layer of biological context.
 It is the beginning of translating your feelings into functional physiology.